Paeonia (kingdom): Paeonian Kingdom

-In early times, the chief town and seat of the Paeonian kings was Bylazora (now Veles in North Macedonia) on the Vardar; later, the seat of the kings was moved to Stobi (near modern Gradsko).
+In early times, the chief town and seat of the Paeonian kings was Bylazora (in modern Sveti Nikole municipality in North Macedonia) on the Vardar; later, the seat of the kings was moved to Stobi (near modern Gradsko).

 Subjugation of the Paeonians happened as a part of Persian military operations initiated by Darius the Great (521–486) in 513 – after immense preparations – a huge Achaemenid army invaded the Balkans and tried to defeat the European Scythians roaming to the north of the Danube river.
 Darius' army subjugated several Thracian peoples, and virtually all other regions that touch the European part of the Black Sea, such as parts of nowadays Bulgaria, Romania, Ukraine, and Russia, before it returned to Asia Minor.
 Darius left in Europe one of his commanders named Megabazus whose task was to accomplish conquests in the Balkans.
 The Persian troops subjugated gold-rich Thrace, the coastal Greek cities, as well as defeating and conquering the powerful Paeonians.

 At some point after the Greco-Persian Wars, the Paeonian princedoms coalesced into a kingdom centred in the central and upper reaches of the Axios and Strymon rivers, corresponding with today's northern part of North Macedonia and western Bulgaria.
-They joined with the Illyrians to attack the northern areas of the kingdom of Macedonia.
+They joined with the Illyrians to attack the northern areas of the Kingdom of Macedonia.
 The Illyrians, who had a culture of piracy, would have been cut off from some trade routes if movement through this land had been blocked.
 They unsuccessfully attacked the northern defences of Macedonian territory in an attempt to occupy the region.
 In 360–359 BC, southern Paeonian tribes were launching raids into Macedon, (Diodorus XVI.
 2.5) in support of an Illyrian invasion.

 The Macedonian Royal House was thrown into a state of uncertainty by the death of Perdiccas III, but his brother Philip II assumed the throne, reformed the army (providing phalanxes), and proceeded to stop both the Illyrian invasion and the Paeonian raids through the boundary of the "Macedonian Frontier", which was the northern perimeter which he intended to defend as an area of his domain.
-He followed Perdiccas's success in 358 BC with a campaign deep into the north, into Paeonia itself.
-This reduced the Paeonian kingdom (then ruled by Agis) to a semi-autonomous, subordinate status, which led to a process of gradual and formal Hellenization of the Paeonians, who, during the reign of Philip II, began to issue coins with Greek legends like the Macedonian ones.
+He followed Perdiccas's succession in 358 BC with a campaign deep into the north, into Paeonia itself.
+This reduced the Paeonian Kingdom (then ruled by Agis) to a semi-autonomous, subordinate status, which led to a process of gradual and formal Hellenization of the Paeonians, who, during the reign of Philip II, began to issue coins with Greek legends like the Macedonian ones.
 A Paeonian contingent, led by Ariston, was attached to Alexander the Great's army.

 At the time of the Persian invasion, the Paeonians on the lower Strymon had lost, while those in the north maintained, their territorial integrity.
 The daughter of Audoleon, a king of Paeonia, was the wife of Pyrrhus, king of Epirus, and Alexander the Great wished to bestow the hand of his sister Cynane upon Langarus, king of the Agrianians, who had shown himself loyal to Philip II.